Lorna Wing: Personal life

-Wing met her future husband John Wing (22 October 1923 – 18 April 2010) while they were dissecting the same body as medical students.
+Wing met her future husband John Wing (22 October 1923 – 18 April 2010) as medical students dissecting the same body.
 Marrying on 15 May 1950, both specialised as psychiatrists, with John becoming a professor of psychiatry.
-It was following their realisation that their daughter Susie (1956–2005) was autistic that Lorna Wing became involved in researching developmental disorders, particularly autistic spectrum disorders.
+Following the realisation that their daughter Susie (1956–2005) was autistic, Lorna Wing became involved in researching developmental disorders, particularly autistic spectrum disorders.

 Wing died of bronchopneumonia in Bessels Green, Kent, on 6 June 2014, at the age of 85.

 Hans Asperger controversy

 Wing has faced controversy since the publication of Edith Sheffer's 2018 book, Asperger's Children, due to Wing's previous defence of using Hans Asperger's name for the "Asperger's Syndrome" diagnosis.
 According to a 2018 article by John Donvan for The Atlantic, Yale psychologist Fred Volkmar, another major figure in the autism field, was on the committee appointed to investigate whether "Asperger's syndrome" merited inclusion in the Diagnostic and Statistical Manual (DSM) in 1993.
 Volkmar phoned the only person he knew who had met Asperger — Lorna Wing — and asked her whether she knew anything of Hans Asperger's rumoured ties to the Nazis.
 Wing, "shocked" at Volkmar's inquiry, had defended Asperger as a "religious man".
 According to researcher Herwig Czech, Asperger "hailed from Roman Catholic circles, and his orientation during the period of the [previous Austrian] system was strictly Catholic".

 Donvan, the author of The Atlantic article, also included this information in his 2016 book, In a Different Key: The Story of Autism, in which he described Wing as "speaking of [Hans Asperger]'s deep Catholic faith and lifelong devotion to young people", and claimed that Wing had dismissed Asperger's Nazi ties on account that "he [Asperger] was a very religious man".
 Prior to Wing's popularisation of "Asperger's Syndrome" in the 1980s and early 1990s, Donvan wrote, "Asperger, dead for thirteen years [by 1993], [had] never [been] a great presence on the world stage, [and] remained a little-known figure".